tasxatzial/photobook/README.md

 ## Implementation

 This project was created without the help of any frontend/backend frameworks.
+More specifically:

 ### Frontend

 * MVC model.
 * Single Page Application.
-* The website is responsive.
+* The website is responsive and should work properly when width > 320px.
 * Passwords are md5 encoded before sending them over the network.

 ### Backend